SQream/sqream_docs/getting_started/hardware_guide.rst

 Cluster Design Considerations
 ====================================

 This section describes the following cluster design considerations:

-* In a SQream installation, the storage and compute are logically separated.
+* In a SQream installation, the storage and computing are logically separated.
 While they may reside on the same machine in a standalone installation, they may also reside on different hosts, providing additional flexibility and scalability.

  ::